 Guides + Tips

-When planning a trip to Korea, visiting a Hanok Village is a top recommendation on every travel website.
-And rightly so, as these villages offer a glimpse into the captivating world of Korean traditional homes and culture.
+When planning a trip to Korea, visiting a Hanok village is a top recommendation on every travel website.
+And rightly so—these villages offer a captivating glimpse into traditional Korean architecture and culture.
+When it comes to the most prominent locations, Bukchon Hanok Village in central Seoul is usually the first to appear on any list.

-In this post, we want to introduce you to a hidden gem within the city, offering an alternative and wiser choice for experiencing a Seoul Hanok Village: Eunpyeong Hanok Village (은평한옥마을).
-Here, you can delve into the true essence of Korean tradition and charm without the overwhelming crowds.
-Let’s uncover the allure of this undiscovered Korean traditional village!
+In this post, we want to introduce you to a hidden gem that offers a quieter, more authentic alternative: Eunpyeong Hanok Village.
+Here, you can delve into the essence of Korean tradition and charm without the overwhelming crowds.
+Let’s uncover the allure of this undiscovered destination!

 Jump To: